 An intercooler is a component that reduces the temperature of air before the engine uses it.
-It is similar in appearance to a radiator or oil cooler, and is often mounted in the same area behind the grille.
-It is made from metal (which is very good at transferring heat, known as thermal transfer) and is designed to let air flow through many tiny spaces between the metal, which allows more of the air to contribute to the cooling effect.
+It is similar in appearance to a radiator or an oil cooler, and is often mounted in the same area behind the grille.
+It is made from metal (which is very good at transferring heat, known as thermal transfer) and is designed to let air flow through many tiny spaces between the metal.
+The high amount of surface area allows more of the air to contribute to the cooling effect.

 How an Intercooler Improves an Engine's Horsepower

 As you may recall from science class, when most things heat up, they expand to varying degrees, and air is no exception.
 If you cool the air before it enters the engine, there will be more of it (not visibly, but it is atomically more dense) in the combustion chamber, which allows the engine to use more fuel, generating more power.
 Intercoolers are generally only found on turbocharged or supercharged engines, because these generate heat as they force in more air, so the intercooler is more effective in those conditions.